-THE HEALTHEQUITY APP

-On-the-go access to your accounts wherever and whenever you need them.
-If have questions about your plan or just need general information, visit my.healthequity.com or call 1-844-281-0928.

-Set Up Your FSA

-You must enroll each year during Annual Enrollment to begin or continue participating in the FSA Programs.
+Set Up Your FSA You must enroll each year during Annual Enrollment to begin or continue participating in the FSA Programs.
 Your contributions will be deducted from your paycheck in equal installments on a before-tax basis during the Plan year.
-Once you make an election for the year, you cannot change it during the year unless you experience a Qualifying Status Change, such as marriage, divorce, birth of a child or loss of dependent status.

-Use Your FSA

-To use the Limited-Use Health Care or Dependent Day Care FSAs, you pay for eligible expenses up front, and then submit a claim for reimbursement with HealthEquity at myHealthEquity.com or through the HealthEquity Mobile App.
+Once you make an election for the year, you cannot change it during the year unless you experience a Qualified Status Change, such as marriage, divorce, birth of a child or loss of dependent status.
+Use Your FSA To use the Limited-Use Health Care or Dependent Day Care FSAs, you pay for eligible expenses up front, and then submit a claim for reimbursement with HealthEquity at my.healthequity.com or through the HealthEquity Mobile App.
 You may also complete a claim form and return it with the required documentation (i.e., receipt from the provider) to HealthEquity at the address on the form.
 After your claim is processed, you will be reimbursed by a check mailed to your home address or via direct deposit, depending on your preference.
 If you elect the Full-Use Health Care FSA, you can also pay for eligible health care expenses with an FSA debit card.
 In many but not all cases, your claim can be substantiated without the need for you to submit additional documentation.
-Here are a few tips for using this card:

-Separate eligible health care items (e.g., prescriptions, reading glasses, contact lenses) from ineligible items (e.g., magazines, cosmetics) before using your FSA debit card.
+Here are a few tips for using this card: Separate eligible health care items (e.g., prescriptions, reading glasses, contact lenses) from ineligible items (e.g., magazines, cosmetics) before using your FSA debit card.
 Ineligible items must be purchased with another form of payment.
 Save all itemized receipts in case supporting documentation is requested.
 You cannot use your card to pay for dependent care expenses.

-NOTE
+Flexible Spending Accounts

-The descriptions in this document are to provide information and resources.
+NOTE The descriptions in this document are to provide information and resources.
 RRD cannot provide tax, investment or legal advice.
 Federal and state tax regulations are subject to change.
 If tax, investment or legal advice is required, please seek the services of a licensed professional.

-IMPORTANT

-The descriptions provided in this guide are based on official Plan documents.
+IMPORTANT The descriptions provided in this document are based on official Plan documents.
 Every effort has been made to ensure the accuracy of this material.
-In the unlikely event there is a discrepancy between this document, the SPDs, SMMs, any other materials summarizing the RR Donnelley Group Benefit Plan, RR Donnelley Flexible Benefits Plan, and the official Plan documents, the following documents will control:

-- Where this document is intended to summarize existing benefit provisions the SPDs, SMMs, any other materials summarizing the RR Donnelley Group Benefit Plan and the official Plan documents, the official Plan documents will control. - Where this document is intended to communicate a change to the SPDs, SMMs, any other materials summarizing the RR Donnelley Group Benefit Plan and the official Plan documents, this document will control.
+In the unlikely event there is a discrepancy between this document, the SPDs, SMMs, any other materials summarizing the RR Donnelley Group Benefit Plan, RR Donnelley Flexible Benefits Plan, and the official Plan documents, the following documents will control: - Where this document is intended to summarize existing benefit provisions the SPDs, SMMs, any other materials summarizing the RR Donnelley Group Benefit Plan and the official Plan documents, the official Plan documents will control. - Where this document is intended to communicate a change to the SPDs, SMMs, any other materials summarizing the RR Donnelley Group Benefit Plan and the official Plan documents, this document will control.
 RRD reserves the right to amend or terminate the RR Donnelley Group Benefit Plan, RR Donnelley Flexible Benefits Plan, or Programs at any time for any reason.
 The HSA is not an employee benefit plan subject to the Employee Retirement Income Security Act (ERISA), although pre-tax contributions to the HSA are provided for under the RR Donnelley Flexible Benefits Plan.

-Copyright ©2022 R.R.
-Donnelley & Sons Company.
-All Rights Reserved.